wangyg115/pyrite/README.md

 Running Pyrite & Galène over a network requires additional configuration.
-Checkout the [docs](./docs/index.md) for more information about setting up a proxy and configure all service.
+Checkout the [docs](./docs/index.md) for more information about setting up a proxy and configuring all services.

 ## Developers